Key Roles to Drive Successful Enterprise Software Use at Your Institution

 By focusing on these key roles, you can set your core enterprise team up for success.
 If your organization lacks the resources to fill each of these roles with a full FTE, it’s important to ensure that these needs are still being met.
 Whether you’re adding responsibilities to existing roles or utilizing outside experts to augment your staff, you should take care to build a team that can foster success for your enterprise system.

-As noted above, training is a key aspect of driving adoption and ultimately getting the most value from your system.
-If you’d like to learn more, please register for our upcoming webinar Customizing End-User Training with a Role-Based Approach.
-In the webinar, Abby Ehringer, Forte’s Director of Training, will provide role-based strategies for personalized end-user training.
-We hope you can join us!
+Training is a key aspect of driving adoption and ultimately getting the most value from your system.
+If you’d like to learn more, watch our on-demand webinar Customizing End-User Training with a Role-Based Approach.
+In the webinar, Abby Ehringer, Forte’s Director of Training, provides role-based strategies for personalized end-user training.